 The first silicone cable accessories were developed in the late 1960s and appeared together with introduction of extruded XLPE cables.
 The main focus at the time was on a design with field-grading and insulating parts in a prefabricated body that allowed easy assembly and helped avoid errors in mounting.
 The first terminations and joints were still rather massive since the excellent electrical behavior of silicone was not yet fully understood.
 Still, test results and initial service experience compared to the then state-of-the-art polyurethane and other solutions proved encouraging.
-The basic concept of a prefabricated silicone elastomer body remained and has since been further refined to the point that today users benefit from a broad portfolio of different silicone elastomers and auxiliary materials for both medium and high voltage cable accessories.
-This edited recent contribution to INMR by Dr. Jens Lambrecht and Dr. Konrad Hindelang of Wacker Chemie in Germany deals with important aspects of this topic.
+The basic concept of a pre-fabricated silicone elastomer body remained and has since been further refined to the point that today users benefit from a broad portfolio of different silicone elastomers and auxiliary materials for medium and high voltage cable accessories.
+This edited 2019 contribution to INMR by Dr. Jens Lambrecht and Dr. Konrad Hindelang of Wacker Chemie in Germany dealt with the key aspects of this topic.

 Types & Tasks for Cable Accessories

 The majority of all power cables are extruded XLPE insulated cables.
 These consist of a conductor, an inner conductive layer, the main insulation layer, an outer conductive layer, an outer conductor and an outer insulation/jacket.

 At places where two cable sections are connected, these layers have to be re-built in the same way by applying a cable joint or splice.
 At the cable termination, the layers have to be treated such that they can withstand all resulting electrical and environmental stresses.
 This is done by mounting a cable termination.

 Besides these main cable accessories, there are several combinations and modifications such as connectors and pluggable systems.
 The main resulting tasks include:

 1. Electrical connection;